Contact email can be found at the

-At this point, players with one loss are allowed to drop out of the tournament if they so choose.
+At this point, players are allowed to drop out of the tournament if they so choose.

-The remaining spots in the Top Cut (minimum 1) are then distributed randomly amongst those who fit both of the following conditions:
+The remaining spots in the Top Cut, if any, are then distributed according to Strength of Schedule amongst those who fit both of the following conditions:

-have not received any losses due to Slow Play/Time.
+have not dropped or received any losses due to Slow Play/Time.

-The Top 8 is a single elimination tournament bracket.
+The Top Cut is a Single Elimination tournament bracket.